 There are many cases which stand for the proposition that surgeons are not automatically liable for CRNA actions.
 In addition, surgeons do not escape liability when working with anesthesiologists.
 As discussed below, courts typically apply the same standard when judging whether surgeons are liable for the acts of an anesthesia provider, regardless of whether the provider is a nurse anesthetist or anesthesiologist.

 Below are links to several articles by the AANA's general counsel concerning liability issues involving nurse anesthetists and surgeons.
 As these articles demonstrate, in determining whether a physician is liable for the negligence of a nurse anesthetist with whom the physician works, the status of the anesthesia administrator is not the relevant factor.
-Rather, courts examine whether the degree of control the physician exercised over the anestheisa administrator, regardless of whether the administrator is a nurse anesthetist or an anesthesiologist.
+Rather, courts examine the degree of control the physician exercised over the anesthesia administrator, regardless of whether the administrator is a nurse anesthetist or an anesthesiologist.

 A physician is not automatically liable when working with a nurse anesthetist; nor is the physician immune from liability when working with an anesthesiologist.
 Courts have held surgeons liable for the negligence of anesthesiologists when the surgeons had control of the anesthesiologists' actions.
 In Schneider v.
 Einstein Med.
 Ctr., 390 A.2d 1271 (Penn.
 1978) and Kitto v.
 Gilbert, 570 P.2d 544 (Colo.
 1977), the courts found the physicians liable for the negligence of anesthesiologists because the physicians were in control of the anesthesiologists' actions.
 The question, as in cases of a physician working with nurse anesthetists, is whether the physician was in control of the acts of the anesthesiologist.
 This is a factual inquiry and not a conclusion of law.